Social Security Disability Attorneys In Eau Claire, Wisconsin

-During the application process, you will asked to supply documentation related to your disability.
-It is recommended that you contact your healthcare provider and ask them to send you any medical histories, lab test results, and physician’s notes pertinent to your qualifying health condition.
-You will also need to supply SSA detailed employment information, so it is best to reach out to current and past employers and request copies of past pay stubs, W-2 forms, and job offer letters.
+During the application process, you will be asked to supply documentation related to your disability.
+It is recommended that you contact your health care provider and ask them to send you any medical histories, lab test results and physician’s notes pertinent to your qualifying health condition.
+You will also need to supply SSA detailed employment information, so it is best to reach out to current and past employers and request copies of past pay stubs, W-2 forms and job offer letters.

 Information needed to complete your application: